 As you decide what to include and when to include it, give the children a choice and a voice when possible.
 This gives them a feeling of ownership and sense of control.
 When the children know that their opinions matter and you will help them make adjustments as needed, they are more likely to follow routines with less procrastination and complaining.

 4. Keep track of time.
 Place at least one clock in each room of the house.
 As you and your children go about your daily activities, having the ability to check the time is the key to staying on a schedule.
 As soon as your children are old enough, give each one and age-appropriate watch.

 Depending on the activity, you may also want to have a few small timers in specific rooms such as in the kitchen and the study/work areas.

 Want something different?
 Try making a time log for your kids.

 5. Plan and schedule it.
 Maintain and check calendars.
 Each family member needs an individual calendar, which contains his or her own personal routines and scheduled items.
 As a parent, you will need to maintain a master family calendar or planner.
 This should include the highlights for each of the children and the adults.

-This information can also be added on a whiteboard in the kitchen.
+This information can tracked either weekly or monthly, depending on what you need for your family.
+You can try using a paper calendar system or set up a dry erase calendar.
 As information and plans change, everyone can make the update there as well as in their personal planner.